-Is your toddler hit by a case of the bath time blues?
+Has your toddler been hit by a case of the bathtime blues?
 Does your baby scream throughout every bath?
-Well, you’re not alone.
-Bath time isn’t always easy — for baby or you.

 1. Bath Artist